 In 1974, as I said, we formed our own little group of about 20 people, and named it the Kishites.
 That name was not yet in any Cthulhu Mythos stories, but we used it anyway.
 Keep in mind, that's a lot of people to have over your house at one time.
 So groups soon split off and took up new names: The Dholes, the Shantaks, the Voormi, etc., names from the Cthulhu Mythos that weren't already being used by another group, or new names shortly to be put into new stories.
 The Societas Selectus Satanas at this time, early 1970's, was out of 430 Shaw Avenue, McKeesport, PA and consisted of mostly college students from Penn State U. Xerox machines and available electric typewriters made all of this a lot easier.

 While the original Societas Selectus Satanas incorporated all the types of people mentioned above, and the later one seemed to be a group of college kids; the Starry Wisdom Sect had more people in it that were interested in the sciences, not just mythological correlations, and people who knew a lot about specific cultures of the past and had a strong focus on the Dark Traditions, but not exclusively.
 The Kishites were purely a Dark Tradition faction of the SWS, which also incorporated some sciences into it - and most of the people in it were my own cousins and close friends; but it was all interwoven with the Cthulhu Mythos, too.
 I have photographs of some of us and of the crazy things we did at parties, and one of those photographs is of 56 pounds of green jello.
 Other things we did can be seen on our Trip to Innsmouth and on the photos of things Lovecraft wrote about and houses Lovecraft lived in, Lovecraft Was Here.
 Hundreds of short stories got written - and we'd take turns reading them.
 I'm afraid that most of this material is lost, though some of it was published - most of it was never given to anyone to publish.
 I do still have one huge notebook of material, specifically about the "Deep Ones," but none of that is magical or of that type.
-I have never made any of that public, but some of the information was incorporated in the novel OTHER NATIONS by T&P Marsh.
+I have never made any of that public, but some of the information was incorporated in the novels.

 At the same time all this fun and fiction was going on, the various groups of Freudians and Jungians were out there trying to analyze Lovecraft himself.
 Dirk Mosig, professor of Psychology, showed up on the scene in the 1970s.
 His interactions with us were pure fun with only some seriousness.
 A sour note is that a strong anti-Derleth trend started, which wiped the smiles off many faces and took the fun and joy out of the scene.
 Derleth was instrumental in launching a few careers - Brian Lumley's and I think Lin Carter's, too.
 The Lovecraft Scholars showed up at this time, too, often disparaging any fiction that anyone wrote, especially Derleth's.
 That's a shame.
 No need to analyze Lovecraft to know that he WANTED people to write stories and borrow these ideas.
 Lovecraft was HAVING FUN.